paultman/paultman-com/src/content/blog/indexeddb-a-look-at-transaction-performance.md

 </div>
 In this case, the same 1 huge vs 10k smaller, yields a difference of only 7%.

-No surprise the idea to implement [getAll](https://bugs.chromium.org/p/chromium/issues/detail?id=1087927) was dropped by the Chromium developers.
+No surprise the idea to implement [putAll](https://bugs.chromium.org/p/chromium/issues/detail?id=1087927) was dropped by the Chromium developers, since due to "relaxed" durability it's unnecessary.

+## Sample Test Code

 Below is modified test code based on a script from the Chromium team.